An artificial sweetener. It has been linked to insulin resistance, high blood sugar, and obesity

 Another artificial sweetener that’s been linked to insulin resistance.

-Our products are all regulated and bare the NSF label.
+Our Protein and Pre-workout are regulated and bare the NSF label.
 The NSF is a third party organization that regularly checks and monitors supplements for traces of over 300 banned substances in sport.
-Because of the label, we guarantee that each and every one of our products does not contain anything that can get an athlete banned.
+Because of the label, we guarantee that our Protein and Pre-workout does not contain anything that can get an athlete banned.

 These are medications given to people with breathing problems, especially asthma.
 They can also be used similar to steroids since they help increase muscle mass, reduce body fat significantly, and offers an unfair advantage to athletes due to dilation of bronchial passageways (they can breathe more efficiently).
 Too much can cause chest pains, arrhythmia, insomnia, and anxiety.